Explainer: Why Trump's legal woes go beyond the Mueller report

 By Jan Wolfe

-These investigations, pursued by prosecutors at the federal and state level, could result in charges beyond those brought in Mueller's investigation or civil liability.
 The special counsel on Friday submitted his confidential report on the investigation to U.S. Attorney General William Barr, who must decide on how much of it to make public.
+On Sunday Barr released a summary of Mueller's findings that said the investigation did not find that President Donald Trump committed a crime but also does not exonerate him.

+The summary also said Mueller found no evidence that any member of Trump's election campaign conspired with Russia during the election.

+While Mueller's probe has ended, the other investigations, pursued by prosecutors at the federal and state level, could result in charges beyond those brought by Mueller or civil liability.

 The U.S. Justice Department has a decades-old policy that a sitting president cannot face criminal charges, so such a case against Trump would be unlikely while he is in office even if there were evidence of wrongdoing.
 Some legal experts have argued the department is wrong and that a president is not immune from prosecution.
 Either way, Trump potentially could face charges once he is out of office.